 While you can certainly learn history, art, and heritage by visiting museums or touring historical sites, immersing yourself in local culture takes time.
 However, you’ll be rewarded with experiences, stories, and friendships that no one else will have.

-I’d like to end this post with this statement by Naomi Figueroa, blogger at Roaming the Americas, who has so beautifully articulated my feelings toward cultural travel:
+I’d like to end this post with this statement by fellow blogger Naomi Figueroa of Roaming the Americas: she’s so beautifully articulated my feelings toward cultural travel.

 How do you go about experiencing culture when you travel?
 What challenges have you faced, and what tips would you add?